Type II$_1$ von Neumann algebra representations of Hecke operators on Maass forms and the Ramanujan-Petersson conjectures: Abstract Hecke operators on II factors

 \section{Abstract Hecke operators on II$_1$ factors}

 In this section we introduce the abstract Hecke operators, associated with a pair of isomorphic subfactors, of equal indices, of a given factor $M$.

 In the case $M=\L(\PSL_2(\Z), \varepsilon)$ we prove that with a suitable choice of the unitary implementing the isomorphism, one recovers the classical Hecke operators acting on Maass forms.
-This model will be based on the Berezin's quantization of the upper half plane introduced in [Ra1], [Ra2].
+This isomorphism is based on the Berezin's quantization of the upper half plane introduced in [Ra1], [Ra2].

 First, we introduce the definition of an abstract Hecke operator.

 \begin{defn} Let $M$ be a type II$_1$ factor and let $P_0$, $P_1$ be two subfactors of finite equal indices.

 Let $\theta : P_0 \to P_1$ be a von Neumann algebras isomorphism.
 Let $U$ be a unitary in $\U(L^2(M))$, that implements $\theta$, that is $U p U^* = \theta(p)$ for all $p$ in $P_0$.
 Since $P_0$, $P_1$ have equal indices there always exists such a unitary, which is unique up to left multiplication by a unitary in $P'_1$.
 Then $UP'_0 U^{\ast} = P'_1$ and hence we can define $\tilde{\Psi}_U$ as the composition of the following diagram: